-The Flash is one of comic books most notable super hero’s, he is also one of the first created!
-Dating as far back as the 1940s, the Flash is still a very relevant and ongoing comic book series.
-As of recently, the Flash has even gotten his own television show on the CW Television Network.
-The Flash was adopted by DC Comics in 1956, changing the characters name from the ‘Scarlet Speedster’ to ‘The Flash’.
-Although over the years there have been changes made to the characters name, they all have the same thing in common.
+The Flash was adopted by DC Comics in 1956, changing the character’s name from the ‘Scarlet Speedster’ to ‘The Flash’.
+Although over the years there have been changes made to the character’s names, they all have the same thing in common.
 They all possess an incredible, super-human ability to run at a super speed, which also includes being able to think and make decisions at incredible timing.
-His reflexes are also ridiculously fast, and he is able to defy the laws of physics by moving though solid walls and other objects with his ability to manipulate molecular vibrations.
+His reflexes are also ridiculously fast, and he can defy the laws of physics by moving through solid walls and other objects with his ability to manipulate molecular vibrations.

-Barry Allen is a forensic scientist who collects, preserves, and analyzes scientific evidence that is needed in the time of an investigation.
-Forensic scientist such as Barry often go to the crime scene to collect evidence, where they take it back to their lab to conduct research.
-Forensic scientist testify as expert witnesses when the case is presented to court.
-Barry Allen was often ridiculed by his piers because of his ‘always late’ and slow, clumsy demeanor.
-One night while working late in the laboratory during a wild storm, a great lightning bolt crashed through the lab in which Barry was working in.
-The lightning crash exploded a shelf full of research chemicals above Barry, drenching Barry in a toxic liquid.
-This resulted in Barry Allen, the sluggish forensic scientist, to gain the abilities to run and think extremely fast.
+Barry Allen is a forensic scientist who collects, preserves and analyzes scientific evidence that is needed at the time of an investigation.
+Forensic scientists such as Barry often go to the crime scene to collect evidence, where they take it back to their lab to conduct research.
+Forensic scientists testify as expert witnesses when the case is presented to court.
+Barry Allen was often ridiculed by his peers because of his ‘always late’ and slow, clumsy demeanor.

-Due to the agility of the Flash, he quickly learned that with his new super power, he must adapt his clothing to such speeds.
+Due to the agility of the Flash, he quickly learned that with his new superpower, he must adapt his clothing to such speeds.
 This resulted in Barry constructing a suit that could stand the amount of friction he caused by moving so fast.
-Being a genius, he developed a suit made with materials that are similar to the materials on a space craft that re-enters the earths atmosphere at top speeds.
-His suit, from head to toe, is a scarlet red with golden lightning bolt symbols and emblems planted through out the suit.
-Many versions of the Flash’s costume are out there but they all have the same lightning bolt icon embedded on the center of the chest, a bright yellow utility belt accompanies the rest of the costume nicely.
+Being a genius, he developed a suit made with materials that are similar to the materials on a spacecraft that re-enters the earth’s atmosphere at top speeds.

 Tattoo Designs and Placement